Damaging Planning Application for Norwich Goes to Public Enquiry

-Historic England warns that the proposed redevelopment of the current 1960s buildings into three large blocks of up to 12 storeys and one 20 storey tower would have an extensive and severe impact on the extraordinary historic character of Norwich and the significance of the city’s greatest historic buildings.
+We believe the proposed redevelopment of the current 1960s buildings into three large blocks of up to 12 storeys and one 20-storey tower would have an extensive and severe impact on the extraordinary historic character of Norwich and the significance of the city’s greatest historic buildings.

 The reduction in height of the proposed tower from 25 to 20 stories would not reduce its impact on Norwich’s character.
 While it would not be visible from some of the historic places from which the original tower would have been seen, it would still radically disrupt the character of the cityscape.

-“We believe plans for the square could be developed in a different way which would still unlock public benefits.
+We welcome the Secretary of State’s decision to ‘call in’ this damaging scheme.
+Norwich is one of the Europe’s great historic cities containing more medieval churches than any city north of the Alps and has large numbers of exceptional historic buildings, streets and spaces rich in character.
+While we recognise Anglia Square is in need of redevelopment, this scheme with its 20-storey tower is certainly not the answer.
+We believe plans for the square could be developed in a different way which would still unlock public benefits.
 Historic England is not against development, however we agree with the Council for British Archaeology, the Norwich Society and others that the proposed scheme is not the right one.
-Norwich deserves so much better.”
+Norwich deserves so much better.

 The scheme would have a severe negative impact on the city centre conservation area many important listed buildings and on the character of Norwich as a whole.
 The tower would intrude in views right across the city.